 The General Education Taskforce (GETF) and the General Education Council (GEC) members agreed that a first-year seminar (FYS) course will provide an intimate educational experience, integrating knowledge and skills within an academic discipline and connecting students to UCA.
-Further, students would be introduced to the intended outcomes of the UCA Core, the way those outcomes will be assessed, and the expectations of their performance as they progress through the university.
+Further, students would be introduced to the intended outcomes of the UCA Core, and the expectations of their performance as they progress through the university.
 A variety of courses could be used for the first-year seminar.
-However, no department is required to put forth a course as a first-year seminar.
-Any course proposed as a first-year seminar must address the goals and outcomes of the appropriate academic area in the lower-division core (e.g. Sciences, Social Sciences, Humanities, Responsible Living, etc.) The intent of the first-year seminar is to emphasize academic knowledge and skills, not to teach study skills as content.
+Any course proposed as a first-year seminar must address the goals and outcomes of the appropriate academic area in the lower-division core (e.g. Sciences, Social Sciences, Humanities, Responsible Living, etc.)

-Required content of the FYS should include the following:
+Required content of the FYS includes the following:

-- Written discourse, which will be assessed using the writing rubric (Communication, Goal 1, Outcome B);
+- Written discourse, which will be assessed using the writing rubric Communication Rubric B (Written)

-- Collaboration, which will be assessed using the collaboration rubric (Communication, Goal 1, Outcome C;
+- Collaboration, which will be assessed using the collaboration rubric Communication Rubric C (Collaboration)

-- An orientation to the UCA Core mission, purpose, and general learning outcomes, which will be integrated into the course and assessed (The assessment rubric title is “First-Year Seminar General Education and UCA Core Assessment.”)
+- An orientation to the UCA Core mission, purpose, and general learning outcomes, which will be integrated into the course and assessed (The assessment rubric title is FYS Rubric – Knowledge of the Core)

 - A focus on the basic principles of the discipline, which will allow the course to fulfill one of the lower-division Core requirements other than communications.